PatrickSUDO/paihan-markdown-cv/index.md

 **_Demonstrator_**

-- Provided practical guidance to computer science students in the Formal Foundations module, facilitating their learning performance.
+- Facilitated computer science students' learning performance in the Formal Foundations module by providing practical guidance.

 ## SIDE PROJECTS

 ### **My Calendar** | Cloud Computing `Dec 2020 - Dec 2020`

-- Developed the online to-do list calendar with **CRUD** of events and a simple search engine using **Java** **Spring Boot** for request handling.
+- Developed an online to-do list calendar using **Java Spring Boot** with **CRUD** features and a simple search engine.
-- Implemented **AWS** DynamoDB **NoSQL** database, **Thymeleaf** as representation layer, and **JQuery** to transfer the data between front and back.
+- Utilized **AWS DynamoDB**, **Thymeleaf**, and **JQuery** for database, presentation layer, and data transfer.
-- Constructed the feature of sharing the events by consolidating the to-do list as excel and send by email.
-Applied **AWS** SES service to achieve automatic email sending with email validation.
+- Enabled event sharing by consolidating to-do lists as Excel files and sending via email with **AWS SES** service and email validation.

 ### **My Flea Market** | Side Project `Sep 2020 – Oct 2020`

-- Developed an e-commerce shopping cart with **CRUD** functionalities using **Java** **Servlet**, MySQL with Layered Architecture Design Pattern to build.
+- Built an e-commerce shopping cart with **CRUD** functionalities using **Java Servlet**, MySQL, and Layered Architecture Design Pattern.
-- Implement the data access object(DAO) using **JDBC** technology to create, read, update, and delete the shopping cart's goods information.
+- Implemented data access objects (DAO) with **JDBC** and the presentation layer with **JSP**.
-- Implement the representation layer with **JSP** technology.
-- Constructed the service layer using **Java** **Servlet**.
+- Developed the service layer using **Java Servlet**.

 ### **Dublin Bus Journey Time Prediction Web App** | Graduate Project  `Jun 2020 – Aug 2020`

-- Developed a **RESTful** Web App with **Python** **Django** framework for request handling.
-Applied Google Map API to represent the bus stop location and the journey time between sites.
+- Created a **RESTful** Web App with **Python Django** to handle requests and display bus stop locations and journey times using Google Map API.
-- Implemented Tree-Based **Machine Learning** Model to predict the bus traveling with the date time and the weather pattern.
+- Developed a Tree-Based **Machine Learning** Model to predict bus travel times based on date, time, and weather patterns.
-- Performed **exploratory data analysis(EDA)** on the historical bus timetable with the weather data to estimate the bus journey time at different bus routes and date times.
+- Performed **EDA** on historical bus timetables and weather data to estimate journey times across different routes and times.
-- Deployed web application via the **Docker** container on the **Heroku** PaaS.
-- Constructed the database of historical weather data and bus arriving time at the different bus stations with the relational model using **MySQL**.
+- Deployed the web app on **Heroku** PaaS using **Docker** containers and built a **MySQL** database for historical weather and bus arrival data.

 ### **Dublin Bus Journey Time Prediction Web App** | Software Engineering  `Feb 2020 – Apr 2020`

-- Developed **RESTful** WebApp with **Python** **Flask** framework handing the request from uses on Google map.
-Predict the hourly availability of bike stations by Light Gradient Boosting **Machine Learning** Model using weather pattern as features.
+- Developed a **RESTful** Web App with **Python Flask** to handle user requests on Google Map and predict hourly bike station availability using Light Gradient - Boosting **Machine Learning** Model and weather patterns.
-- Visualized the average usage and historical trend on Google Map by Javascript library **Chart.js**.
+- Visualized average usage and historical trends on Google Map with Chart.js.
-- Managed the project with the **Scrum** team under the scheme of **agile development** methodology using **Jira** as the management tool.
+- Managed the project with a **Scrum** team using **agile development** methodology and **Jira** as a management tool.

 ### **Face Generation Machine** | Udacity  `Feb 2020 – Apr 2020`